aserdega/coursera-ml/README.md

-Programming assigments of Coursera machine learning class(Andrew Ng, Stanford) in Python.
+Just another implementation of Coursera ML programming tasks in Python